Badgerati/Fogg/README.md

   * Network Security Groups with firewall rules
   * Availability Sets and Load Balancers
   * Public IP addresses for your VMs/Load Balancers
+  * VPN Gateways for site-to-site connections

 ## Description

 Fogg is a PowerShell tool to aide and simplify the creation, deployment and provisioning of infrastructure (IaaS) in Azure.

 Fogg uses a JSON template file to determine what needs to be created and deployed (but don't worry, the JSON file is far, far smaller than Azure's template files!).
 Furthermore, Fogg also accepts a few parameters for things like `Resource Group Name`, `Subscription Name`, `Credentials` and others.
-While these are be passed in via command line, I'd recommend using a `Foggfile` to version control your deployments (more later).
+While these are to be passed in via command line, I'd recommend using a `Foggfile` to version control your deployments (more later).

 ## Example